Eligibility requirements for a $40,000 personal loan

 - Review prequalified offers: If you've gotten prequalified with several lenders, compare the offers and see which one is best for you.
 Pay attention to the fees, interest rate, term and minimum payment.

 - Apply: This should go quickly since you've already completed most of the application to get prequalified.
-You'll likely have to present your documents that verify your information.
+You'll likely have to present the documents that verify your information.
 It may be anywhere between a few hours to a few days to hear back after you've applied.

 Pro tip